How To Use A POS System Offline & Top Systems We Recommend

 If you lose internet access, you can toggle your POS to offline mode, which, in most cases, still allows you to use basic functions within your system.
 You will also still have the ability to take cash payments and card payments that will be encrypted and then processed once internet access is restored.

-When Might You Need To Use Your POS Offline Mode?
+When Do You Need To Use Your POS Offline Mode?

 While you generally will want to use your offline mode sparingly for security reasons and to process payments as quickly as possible, here are a few situations where it might be necessary.

 - Brief internet outage: If your network or WiFi goes down while you have customers in the store, you don’t want to inconvenience them by trying to diagnose the problem as they wait.
-Instead, you can simply switch to offline mode and conduct business as normal and process those payments when the internet is fixed.
+Instead, you can simply switch to offline mode, conduct business as normal, and process those payments when the internet is fixed.

 - Employees who travel: If you have employees who are out and about, the internet may be patchy or unpredictable.
 Switching to offline mode in remote or rural areas can ensure that payments can still be received.